Our laboratory focuses on the molecular genetics of parasites of the genus Leishmania, causative agents of leishmaniasis.

 - Anotation file (gff) of the genes annotated in the L. infantum genome is available (Jan 8, 2018)

 - Ortholog Browser L. infantum vs. L.major available at L. infantum Browser site (Jan 8, 2018)

 - An interactive viewer of CDS and transcripts has been added in the L. major Browser site (Jan 17, 2018)

-- More than six hundred bibliographic references with information related to specific Leishmania transcripts (and other trypanosomatids) are linked to the L. major orthologous transcripts (consult L. major Transcriptome Browser main Table) (Feb 26, 2018)
+- More than nine hundred bibliographic references with information related to specific Leishmania transcripts (and other trypanosomatids) are linked to the L. major orthologous transcripts (consult L. major Transcriptome Browser main Table) (June 21, 2018)